-Ayala Land Inc: A Play On The Philippines' Property Market
+Ayala Land Inc.: A Play On The Philippines' Property Market

 Largest Property Company in the Philippines

-Ayala Land Inc (OTCPK:AYAAF) is the biggest property company in the Philippines in terms of total revenues, earning Php 124 billion of revenues from property development and property leasing for the full year 2016, considerably higher than its closest peer, SM Prime Holdings (OTCPK:SPHXF), which only had Php 79 billion in total revenues.
+Ayala Land Inc. (OTCPK:AYAAF) is the biggest property company in the Philippines in terms of total revenues, earning Php 124 billion of revenues from property development and property leasing for the full year 2016, considerably higher than its closest peer, SM Prime Holdings (OTCPK:SPHXF), which only had Php 79 billion in total revenues.

 Source: Bloomberg Data